Don't Make These 7 Tree Trimming Mistakes: Pruning Tips for Bucks & Montgomery County

 Topping can lead to a variety of problems which we discuss in detail in the article linked above.
 But to sum it up, when you top a tree, it causes more harm by good by putting your tree at risk of decay, disease, and insect infestations.
 It also puts a tremendous amount of stress on the tree.
 Although tree topping is performed on trees that people feel have gotten “too large for their property,” the ironic thing is that tree topping generally forces a tree to grow back faster.
 Within two to three years, the tree could be back to its original size.

-This is another “over pruning mistake.”
+This is another example of bad tree pruning.
 Lion’s tailing is a process of removing a large number of inner tree branches.
 This creates the look of a lion’s tail with limbs looking long and slender with a foliage puff on the end.

 Unfortunately, this will increase the risk of limb failure by weakening the tree.
 The inner limbs play an important role during a storm when it comes to keeping the tree intact.
 A lion’s tailed branch will be heavy on its ends and more prone to falling during a storm.